-Food AND Medicine’s mission is to organize, educate, and empower workers and our communities in the fight for economic and social justice.
-Food AND Medicine believes that by working together with unions, farmers, community groups, small businesses, and faith-based organizations we will create solutions and positive change.
+Mission statement: Food AND Medicine’s mission is to organize, educate, and empower workers and our communities in the fight for economic and social justice.
+We believe that by working together with unions, farmers, community groups, small businesses, and faith-based organizations we will create solutions and positive change.

 Food AND Medicine is a grassroots member-based organization that works to address the root causes of poverty.
-We strive to:
+We use a hybrid of direct service and grassroots organizing to:

 - Empower and involve those directly affected, to take an active, leadership role in bringing awareness and change.